Energy Zappers Depleting Your Zest For Life

 Too many commitments are extremely exhausting.
 Often, just thinking about what you have to do is draining.
 In addition to the physical force that chores like cleaning the house, cooking, and grocery store shopping demand from you, they drain your time and energy without giving much joy.

 What to do?
-Simplify your to-do list up to the few essential tasks.
+Simplify your to-do list up to the few really essential tasks.
 Organize your list - prioritize which ones you think should be done first.
 If something can be delegated to someone else, then do it.
 Also, make sure that once you complete the task, it's done properly.
 This helps to avoid going back and re-do anything.

 15Lack of exercise